tiefpunkt/Lora-TTNMapper-T-Beam/README.md

 ## Instructions

-You need to connect the [T-Beam](https://github.com/LilyGO/TTGO-T-Beam) DIO1 pin marked *Lora1* to the *pin 33* - So that the ESP32 can read that output from the Lora module.
-Optionally you can also connect the *Lora2* output to *GPIO 32*, but this is not needed here.

-You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 'Heltec_WIFI_LoRa_32'.
+You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 't-beam'.

+It is suitable for t-beam HW-Version up to V07.
+Higher versions (Soft-Power-Button) need different software.

 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).